mongshilymom/lawfirm-zenta/SUPPORT.md

 ## Reporting Bugs

-If you find a bug in the template:
+If you find a bug in ZENTA:

 1. Email: support@youalta.net
 2. Subject: "Bug Report: [Brief Description]"